nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 </div>

 Examples:
-* `findAll n/alex` finds all the contacts that have the substring 'alex' in their name
+* `findAll n/alex` Finds all the contacts that have the substring 'alex' in their name

-* `findAll n/Malan i/Swimming` finds only the contacts that have **BOTH** the substring 'Malan' in the name and the substring 'swimming' as their interests
+* `findAll n/Malan i/Swimming` Finds only the contacts that have **BOTH** the substring 'Malan' in the name and the substring 'swimming' as their interests

-* `findAll i/Painting i/ Running` finds only the contacts that have 'running' as a substring as their interests
+* `findAll i/Painting i/ Running` Finds only the contacts that have 'running' as a substring as their interests

-* `findAll n/al da vi a/ho oh` finds only the contacts that have **ALL 3** substrings of 'al', 'da' and 'vi' in their name **AND both** substrings of 'ho' and 'oh' in the address
+* `findAll n/al da vi a/ho oh` Finds only the contacts that have **ALL 3** substrings of 'al', 'da' and 'vi' in their name **AND both** substrings of 'ho' and 'oh' in the address

 **Common issues:**